 Before the storm, Kemp announced a state of emergency, freeing up state resources and opening the door for further federal assistance.

-Right now, the state has authorized up to 1500 members of the state national guard freed up due to the state of emergency to help respond to the storm, including assisting in search and rescue operations.
-This afternoon, there were 500 members of the guard deployed into the field.
+Right now, the state has authorized up to 1500 members of the state National Guard due to the state of emergency to help respond to the storm, including assisting in search and rescue operations.
+This afternoon, 500 members of the guard deployed into the field, Kemp says.